-We created our first product together in 1976, married in 1978, and built a multi million dollar business together.
-In 2005, we sold our company and retired.
+We created our first product together in 1976, married in 1978, and built a multi-million-dollar business together.
+We sold our company and retired.
 But after a few years we missed contributing and being away from the creative flow.
 Now we are investing our ideas and energy into our most exciting creation of all, Big Idea School, where we are creating real-life courses to help entrepreneurs succeed.

 Our customers have crossed the retail spectrum from independent gift stores and hair salons to the largest chain store retailers on the planet including:

 Extra Life: A green container filled with an active ingredient that oxidizes ethylene gas and makes fruits and veggies stay fresh longer in the fridge.

 Sneaker Balls: Air fresheners for sports shoes, gym bags and lockers.
 Twist the ball to release a fresh clean scent to fights sweaty protein odor.

 Little Cookbooks: 12 page greeting cards containing recipes for a specific food such as strawberries, chocolate, cheesecake, etc.

 Zooville: Pint-sized plush animal air fresheners that hang from a suction cup for use in car, home or office.

 Wildcat: Air Freshener clips to the car's dashboard air vent.
 It spins and releases a fresh scent when air comes out of the vent.